The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub: Methodology

-The subjects of our investigation are GitHub issues that mention or discuss personal data or data protection concerns, and are reported in English.
-However, we do not consider all of GitHub, but rather limit our investigation to issues from projects that fulfill the following criteria: \begin{itemize} \item public projects that are not forks and contain a license agreement; \item projects with at least ten contributors after June 2018\footnote{The GDRP was enforceable starting May 25h, 2018.
-Other legislation like the CCPA is younger, and there may have been less activity after it's adoption.}; \item projects with active development that have at least 100 commits after June 2018; and \item active usage of GitHub issues with at least 20 issues reported after June 2018. \end{itemize}
+The subjects of our investigation are GitHub issues that mention or discuss personal data or data protection concerns, and are reported in English. {There are a lot of discussions on how to define ``personal data'' (e.g., \cite{Saglam.2022,Rupp.2024}).
+However, so far no conclusive definition has been found and a lot of gray areas exist.
+We, therefore, did not pre-define this term and left it open to the inductive coding to see, which data developers define as personal data that for them are worth protecting by data protection regulations.} We, also, do not consider all of GitHub, but rather limit our investigation to issues from projects that fulfill the following criteria: \begin{itemize} \item public projects that are not forks and contain a license agreement; \item projects with at least ten contributors after June 2018;\footnote{The GDRP was enforceable starting May 25h, 2018.
+Other legislation like the CCPA is younger, and there may have been less activity after its adoption.} \item projects with active development that have at least 100 commits after June 2018; and \item active usage of GitHub issues with at least 20 issues reported after June 2018. \end{itemize}

 These criteria guarantee that the projects we consider have at least a small community, active development, and are actively using the reporting mechanism we study, i.e., GitHub issues.